 There are some commands that you can use in the Powershell to check if there is something getting downloaded or not.
 This will help troubleshoot whether the problem is because of some service or not.

-- Type powershell in the Windows Start Search
+- Press the Windows key once and type PowerShell in the Windows Start Search

 This command will show you the things that are being downloaded on your system.
 It will also include the locations where these things are downloaded from.
 If you don’t see anything (like in the screenshot) then this simply means that there is nothing downloading on your PC.